awsdocs/aws-cdk-guide/v2/constructs.md

 **Important**
 You can't use L2 property types with L1 constructs, or vice versa\.
 When working with L1 constructs, always use the types defined inside the L1 construct you're using\.
 Do not use types from other L1 constructs \(some may have the same name, but they are not the same type\)\.
 Some of our language\-specific API references currently have errors in the paths to L1 property types, or don't document these classes at all\.
 We hope to fix this soon\.
-In the meantime, just remember that such types are always inner classes of the L1 construct they are used with\.
+In the meantime, remember that such types are always inner classes of the L1 construct they are used with\.

 ## Using L2 constructs<a name="constructs_using"></a>